Health care disparities are preventable gaps in the access to and quality of health care. For the LGBTQ community, these disparities include:

 - For transgender and many nonbinary individuals, lower rates of health insurance coverage

-Resources to Help Address LGBTQ Health Care Disparities
+Resources to Help Address LGBTQIA+ Health Care Disparities

-Many local and national resources exist to address these gaps in care and support the health needs of our LGBTQ community.
+Many local and national resources exist to address these gaps in care and support the health needs of our LGBTQIA+ community.

 UPMC resources